ISISComputingGroup/ibex_developers_manual/IOC-Finishing-Touches.md

 ## 4. Compliance with DBUnitChecker

-The build in Jenkins will fail if the rules of the [PV-Units](DBUnitChecker) script are not satisfied.
+The build in Jenkins will fail if the rules of the [DBUnitChecker](PV-Units) script are not satisfied.
 You might as well check them before hand to save yourself time later.

 ## 5. Macros